Kos Or Rhodes? How To Choose Between Rhodes Or Kos

 Rhodes is worth visiting for many reasons.

-Why Is Kos Worth Visiting?
+Why Visit Kos

 Outdoor terrace with several empty tables and chairs, overlooking a hazy, scenic landscape reminiscent of the Greek Islands, with trees and distant mountains.
 Daylight gives a warm, atmospheric glow to the setting.